reiase/hyperparameter/README.md

         )
     return input

+# call dnn with default configuration
-# create a 3 layer dnn with relu activation
+# and create a 3 layer dnn with relu activation
 dnn(x)

 # passing parameter using param_scope
-with param_scope(
+with param_scope(**{
-        "dnn.layers=4",
-        "dnn.activation=sigmoid"):
+        "dnn.layers": 4,
+        "dnn.activation": "sigmoid"}):
     # create a 4 layer dnn with sigmoid activation
     dnn()
 ```